-- 1. Petition for reconsideration (pursuant to Tenn.
+- Petition for reconsideration (pursuant to Tenn.
 Code Ann. § 4-5-317).
 You may ask the administrative judge to reconsider this initial decision and order, but your request must be filed within ten (10) days from the order date stated below.
 The request must be in writing and state the specific grounds upon which relief is requested.
 You do not have to request reconsideration before seeking the other remedies stated below. - 2.
 Appeal to the Assessment Appeals Commission (pursuant to Tenn.
 Code Ann. § 67-5-1501).
 You may appeal this initial decision and order to the Assessment Appeals Commission, which usually meets twice a year in each of the state's largest cities.
 An appeal to the Commission must be filed within thirty (30) days from the order date stated below.
-If no party appeals to the Commission, this initial decision and order will become final, and an official certificate will be mailed to you by the Assessment Appeals Commission in approximately seventy-five (75) days. - Payment of taxes (pursuant to Tenn.
+If no party appeals to the Commission, this initial decision and order will become final, and an official certificate will be mailed to you by the Assessment Appeals Commission in approximately seventy-five (75) days. - 3.
+Payment of taxes (pursuant to Tenn.
 Code Ann. § 67-5-1512).
 You must pay at least the undisputed portion of your taxes before the delinquency date in order to maintain this appeal.
 No stay of effectiveness will be granted for this appeal.
+ENTERED this 2d day of January, 1998.

+6 - 1 -

+MARK J. MINSKY

+ADMINISTRATIVE JUDGE STATE BOARD OF EQUALIZATION

 c: Ms. Wilma Wright Diemer Byron Looper, Assessor of Property Jerry Lee Burgess, Esq.

+Return to Handbook

 BEFORE THE TENNESSEE STATE BOARD OF EQUALIZATION ASSESSMENT APPEALS COMMISSION

+In re: